 Cement Thickening Time Property

-In general, the thickening time of cement can vary anywhere from 20 minutes to days depending upon pressure, temperature, additives, and how the cement is mixed.
+In general, cement’s thickening time can vary from 20 minutes to days depending upon pressure, temperature, additives, and how the cement is mixed.
 Published values for this oil well cement property are based on the API Standards for Temperature in Table 2.
 Thickening time tests should be run for actual well conditions when the conditions vary from the API standards.

-Thickening time tests are run in a pressurized consistometer as shown in Figure 1.
+Thickening time tests are run in a pressurized consistometer, as shown in Figure 1.
 In fact, you should remember that a pressurized metal container does not always simulate downhole conditions.
-If some of the mixed water is lost to a permeable formation through filtration, then the pumping time can be less than anticipated.
+If some mixed water is lost to a permeable formation through filtration, the pumping time can be less than anticipated.
 Interruptions in pumping the cement can also cause a reduction in the thickening time.
-If the oil well cement is allowed to sit for a while, the thickening time property values are no longer applicable.
-The actual mixed water from the location should be used in the thickening time tests whenever possible
+If the oil well cement can sit for a while, the thickening time property values are no longer applicable.
+The actual mixed water from the location should be used in the thickening time tests whenever possible.

 1